w3c/wot-thing-description/explainer/Explainer.md

   The Thing Description Information model serves as the conceptual basis for the serialization and processing of a Thing Description.
-  It consists of the four vocabularies listed below.
+  It consists of the four vocabularies listed below:

   - [**Core Vocabulary**](https://w3c.github.io/wot-thing-description/#sec-core-vocabulary-definition)